Sequential Membership Inference Attacks: Introduction

-\citet{jagielskiHowCombineMembershipInference2023} demonstrate that combining the MI scores across model updates improves attack accuracy.
+\cite{jagielskiHowCombineMembershipInference2023} demonstrate that combining the MI scores across model updates improves attack accuracy.
 They apply standard MI attacks separately to each model snapshot, and then, aggregate the scores via difference or ratio operations.
-Related work on model updates includes reconstruction attacks~\citep{salem2020updates} that recover data from online learning updates, machine unlearning attacks~\citep{chen2020machine}, and leakage analysis of snapshots in NLP~\citep{zanella2020analyzing}. \textit{Our approach differs by deriving the optimal test via likelihood ratio analysis and identifying the insertion time of a canary as a new actionable lever for tighter audits.}
+Similarly, the benefits of leveraging model snapshots are empirically shown for reconstruction attacks to recover data from online learning updates~\citep{salem2020updates}, machine unlearning attacks~\citep{chen2020machine}, and leakage analysis of snapshots in NLP~\citep{zanella2020analyzing}. \textit{Our approach differs by deriving the optimal MI attacks via likelihood ratio tests and identifying the insertion time of a canary as a new actionable lever for tighter audits.}

-\textit{We study Membership Inference (MI) when the auditor observes a sequence of $T$ model snapshots rather than a single static one.} The sequential setting offers two levers for designing tight audits: \textit{selecting targets that leak information, and choosing when to insert them}.
-Specifically, we ask:
+Specifically, \textit{we study Membership Inference (MI) when the auditor observes a sequence of $T$ model snapshots released across training phases rather than a single static one.} We formalize this \textit{Sequential MI (SeMI)} setting as a hypothesis testing game between a crafter and an adversary over $T$ outputs with a choice of the insertion time $\tau$.
+We show how Type-I/II errors of SeMI yield a privacy lower bound for auditing.
+The sequential setting offers two levers for designing tight audits: \textit{selecting targets that leak information, and choosing when to insert them}.
+Specifically, we ask: \textbf{Our contributions} address these questions affirmatively.

-1. \textit{Are there advantages of the MI tests accessing a sequence of models in comparison to a static test on the final model?}\\ 2. \textit{Does the knowledge of the insertion time affect the power of sequential MI tests?}\\ 3. \textit{Can sequential MI tests lead to theoretically and practically tighter privacy audits?}